 How is HBB different than NRP?

-Both HBB and the Neonatal Resuscitation Program (NRP) are based on the International Liaison Committee on Resuscitation (ILCOR) guidelines; however, they are designed for different care environments, especially with respect to resources.
+The evidence-based resuscitation techniques in the HBB training module and the Neonatal Resuscitation Program (NRP) are based on the International Liaison Committee on Resuscitation (ILCOR) guidelines; however, they are designed for different care environments, especially with respect to resources.

-HBB's point of entry often, but not exclusively, will be at the interface of resource limited health system infrastructure with individual births and their multidisciplinary birth attendants, including traditional birth attendants (TBAs).
+The point of entry for HBS programs often, but not exclusively, will be at the interface between resource-limited health systems and individual births with their multidisciplinary birth attendants, including traditional birth attendants (TBAs).

 It is anticipated that each geographic area that is interested in NRP and HBB will do their own self-assessment to determine which curriculum to use and how to integrate.